Lane control laws in California are similar to most other states. However, in this guide we’ll cover some of the specific laws and regulations.

 Broken white lines separate traffic lanes on roads with two or more lanes in the same direction.

-Double white lines are two solid white lines that indicate a lane barrier between a regular use and a preferential use, such as a carpool/HOV lane.
+Double white lines are two solid white lines that indicate a lane barrier between regular use and a preferential use, such as a carpool/HOV lane.
 Never change lanes while in these lanes; wait until a single broken white line appears.
-You may also see these parallel lines in or near freeway on and off ramps.
+You may also see these parallel lines in or near freeway on and off-ramps.

 Traffic lanes are often referred to by number.
 The left or “fast” lane is called the “Number 1 Lane.”
 The lane to the right of the “Number 1 Lane” is called the “Number 2 Lane,” then the “Number 3 Lane,” etc.

 Example of numbered traffic lanes

 Drive in the lane with the smoothest flow of traffic.
 If you can choose among three lanes, pick the middle lane for the smoothest driving.
 To drive faster, pass, or turn left, use the left lane.
 When you choose to drive slowly or enter or turn off the road, use the right lane.